open-mmlab/mmyolo/docs/en/user_guides/config.md

     constructor='YOLOv5OptimizerConstructor') # The constructor for YOLOv5 optimizer
 ```

 `param_scheduler` is the field that configures methods of adjusting optimization hyperparameters such as learning rate and momentum.
 Users can combine multiple schedulers to create a desired parameter adjustment strategy.
-Find more in [parameter scheduler tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/param_scheduler.html).
+Find more in the [parameter scheduler tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/param_scheduler.html).
 In MMYOLO, no parameter optimizer is introduced.

 ```python
 param_scheduler = None